graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 The schema for the above query looks like this:

-{{< highlight graphql "linenos=table" >}}
+{{< highlight scala "linenos=table" >}}
 type Query {
-  book(id: ID): Book
+  bookById(id: ID): Book
 }

 type Book {
   id: ID
   name: String
   pageCount: Int
-  author: Person
+  author: Author
 }

-type Person {
+type Author {
+  id: ID
   firstName: String
   lastName: String
 }
 {{< / highlight >}}

-This tutorial will focus on how to implement a GraphQL server in Java.
+This tutorial will focus on how to implement a GraphQL server with schema in Java.

 We barely touched GraphQL.
 Further information can be found on the official page: https://graphql.github.io/learn/

 # GraphQL Java Overview

 [GraphQL Java](https://www.graphql-java.com) is the Java (server) implementation for GraphQL.
 The are several repositories in the GraphQL Java Github org.
 The most important one is the [GraphQL Java Engine](https://github.com/graphql-java/graphql-java) which is basis for everything else.

-We will also use the [GraphQL Java Spring Boot](https://github.com/graphql-java/graphql-java-spring) adapter, which takes care of exposing your GraphQL API via HTTP.

-GraphQL Java itself is only concerned with executing queries.
+GraphQL Java Engine itself is only concerned with executing queries.
 It doesn't deal with any HTTP or JSON related topics.
-For these aspects we will use [Spring Boot](https://spring.io/projects/spring-boot).
+For these aspects we will use the [GraphQL Java Spring Boot](https://github.com/graphql-java/graphql-java-spring) adapter which takes care of exposing our API via Spring Boot over HTTP.

 The main steps of creating a GraphQL Java server are:

 1. Defining a GraphQL Schema.
 2. Defining on how the actual data for a query is fetched.

 # Our example API: getting book details

-Our example app we will build is a simple online store for books.
+Our example app will be a simple API to get details for a specific book.
-We assume the very simple user flow:

-the user comes to our page and sees all available books for order.
-They can select a specific book and look up the details.
-If they like it they can order it.

-We will build a GraphQL server which will cover the following use cases:

-1. get a list of available books
-1. get specific book details

-We will incrementally build our app.

-> **What about the schema/API design?**<br/>
-Schema and API design itself is interesting and challenging but we will focus on implementing the server and not discuss the actual schema design choices.
+This is in no way a comprehensive API, but it is enough for this tutorial.

 # Create a Spring Boot app